HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 	It should be possible to open several workbooks at the same time.
 It should be possible to make references between workbooks in the formulas.

 ### Core02 - Extensions (Mandatory)

-	Core02.1 - Extension Mechanism supports Cells Decorators and a Configuration section in the Settings Page Core02.2 - Extension Mechanism supports Popup menus in Cells and Menu Options in the Navigator Core02.3 - Extension Mechanism supports enable/disable extensions
+- Core02.1 - Basic Extension Mechanism

+	Implement an extension mechanism that can be used to add functionality to the application.
+For the moment it should support extensions that add cell decorators.
+The application should also have a new settings page with a specific section for each extension.
+For testing purposes a new extension should be developed that changes the background color of numeric cells according to its value being positive or negative.
+The color should be configured in the settings page.

+- Core02.2 - Full Extension Mechanism

+	The extensions should now contribute also with popup menus in cells, menu options in the navigator and side bars.

+- Core02.3 - Enable/disable extensions

+	It should be possible to enable and disable extensions.
+At least one of the extensions of Core08 should be updated to support this feature.

 ### Core03 - Sort and Cells Dependencies
 	Core03.1 - Sort Range of Cells